nsmro/comparative_genomics_utils/Microsynteny/README.md

 This returns three files.
 One **mcl** file (families, one line per family.)
 One **lst** file, where accessions are all renamed according to the evolclust format.
 One **pickle** file (HIGHEST_PROTOCOL), which contains a python dict (accessions of the **lst** file are mapped to original accessions)

+## 1.8 evolclust_to_synt.py

+This is to convert the [evolclust](https://github.com/Gabaldonlab/EvolClust) output to a synt/clusters file format, to filter blocks using scripts like Blocksbynode.
+Requires pickle file containing dict of aliases (created by evolclust_prep.py).

+Argument are:

+* **-c, --chrom_folder**: folder yhere the chrom files are located, will glob files woth chrom extension

+* **-e,--evolclust_results**: the "cluster_families.complemented.txt" evolclust creates

+* **-a,--alias_dict**: pickle file created by evolclust_prep.py

+* **-o, --output**: name of the output files.
+One file wth synt extension and one file with clusters extension will be created

 # 2. Description of internal formats